 It’s amazing how often we're surprised by a Google Meet link in our calendar events that no one added!
 Get used to this failure by automatically adding google meet links to all of your calls, so everyone gets used to ignoring them and using Zoom always.

 Ready to reduce meeting fatigue and get back hours of your workday?
-Sign up for Gremlin Free and start making your calendar more reliable this April Fool's Day!
+Request a free trial and start making your calendar more reliable this April Fool's Day!